Request Information

 • Flexibility for Life/Work: The format is ideal for students who work or have other responsibilities, providing more balance to manage their schedules.

 Yes.
-Undergraduates can remain full-time by taking at least four courses across two 8‑week terms, or part‑time by taking three or fewer courses.
-Graduate students stay full-time by taking at least three courses across two 8‑week terms.
+Undergraduates can remain full-time by taking at least four courses across two 8 week terms, or part time by taking three or fewer courses in the same academic semester.
+Graduate students stay full-time by taking at least three courses across two 8 week terms.
 If you are using financial aid to support your education, make sure to reach out to your financial aid counselor.

-It is recommended that students enroll in at least one class in each 8-week term.
-If you would like to accelerate your progress, you should speak with your advisor regarding the right courseload for your goals.
+It is recommended that students enroll in one class in each 8-week term.
+If you would like to accelerate your progress, you should speak with your advisor regarding the right course load for your goals.

 Because the pace of the 8-week term structure is accelerated, we strongly recommend that undergraduate students take no more than two courses every eight weeks and speak to their advisor should they wish to take more.
 Graduate students may enroll in up to 2 courses per 8-week term but must receive permission from the program director due to the intensity of the workload in the accelerated format.